Medical Laboratory Technology Frequently Asked Questions

 Tuition is charged per credit hour.
-Refer to the current college catalog for cost information.
-Additional lab fees (will vary with each course), liability insurance fees ($16/yr) and accident insurance are required ($10.50).
+Refer to the current college catalog for tuition cost information.
+Lab fees, insurance costs, textbooks, and additional expenses are required, as outlined in the estimated expenses.

-If you do not have financial aid, you can apply for EFSC Scholarship monies through the EFSC Foundation office.
-Our program may also be eligible for Brevard Workforce funding, if you qualify.
+If you do not have financial aid, you can apply for EFSC Scholarship monies through Scholarship Information.

 Yes.
-Both a uniform and lab coat is required for clinical rotations and MLT lab courses.
-Specific instructions concerning this uniform are given upon acceptance to the program at the orientation.
+Both a uniform and lab coat are required for clinical rotations and MLT lab courses.
+Required uniform consists of hunter green scrubs, lab coat (provided by the program), and a student ID badge.

 Yes.
 The Medical Laboratory Technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences ( http://www.naacls.org ).